open-quantum-safe/oqs-provider/README.md

 Another alternative is to explicitly request its use on the command line.
 The following examples use that option.
 All examples below assume openssl (3.0) to be located in a folder `.local` in the local directory as per the building examples above.
-Installing openssl(3.0) in a standard location eliminates the need for specific PATH setting as showcased below.
+Having OpenSSL(3) installed in a standard location eliminates the need for specific PATH setting as showcased below.

 ## Checking provider version information